 Hurricanes often displace cars onto docks, and sea vessels into the streets like depicted in this 1954 photograph.
 (Spinner Publications)

 Locally, there are similar anecdotes, most notably our…ahem….beloved bridge was destroyed and needed to be rebuilt for the second time.
 The first time being when it was washed away in 1807.
 It would be utterly destroyed in this great gale and would only last for a few years since it was destroyed yet again in another “gale” in 1819.

-The salt works owned by Caleb Russell, the ropewalks (place were rope is manufactured) of William Rotch jr., Jonathan Card’s turning mill (shop with a horizontal and vertical lathes), William Coffin jr.’s boat-building shop, Mr. Wilcox’s blacksmith shop, Cannon’s tallow chandlery, most stores on Rotch’s Wharf, and many other businesses were mostly or completely destroyed, swept or blown away.
+The salt works owned by Caleb Russell, the rope-walks (place where rope is manufactured) of William Rotch jr., Jonathan Card’s turning mill (a shop with horizontal and vertical lathes), William Coffin jr.’s boat-building shop, Mr. Wilcox’s blacksmith shop, Cannon’s tallow chandlery, most stores on Rotch’s Wharf, and many other businesses were mostly or completely destroyed, swept or blown away.
 Sixteen ships that were docked in New Bedford harbor were thrown ashore.

-Damage was estimated to be $12.5 millions dollars or approximately $190,000,000 in today’s money.
+Damage was estimated to be $12.5 million dollars or approximately $190,000,000 in today’s money.
 However, that damage is temporary and replaceable.
-The “real” damage was in the adverse affect on the local economy, destroyed livelihoods from loss of these businesses and the unfortunate loss of life.
+The “real” damage was in the adverse effect on the local economy, destroyed livelihoods from loss of these businesses and the unfortunate loss of life.

 In a lot of ways, the folks of the 19th century were just like us.
 We have the fortune of being warned allowing us to prepare.
 We have modern equipment and the state to help us remove snow, clear streets of snow or debris, and insurance to help us rebuild.